"Every man ... lives by exchanging"

 What Does Pennybun Have to Do With This?

 Pennybun presumes we are metabolic organisms: we need to eat, and that this fundamental requirement of all life is the origin and foundation of all human exchange and advancement.
-Metabolic function regulates life systems and cycles, and connects life to the larger universe.
+Metabolic function regulates life systems and cycles, and connects all life to the larger universe.

 To market, to market to buy a penny bun,